What are Endogenic and Exogenic Forces? IAS Geography Notes

 - Exogenic forces include the tidal force of the moon, erosion.

-- Endogenic forces can result in both slow and/or sudden movements.
+- Endogenic forces can result in both slow and/ or sudden motions.

-- Exogenic forces will always lead to slow movements.
+- Exogenic forces will always lead to slow motions.

 - Endogenic forces produce after-effects that are visible only after it causes sudden damage.

 - Exogenic forces create changes visible over a period of thousands or millions of years.

 Meaning of Important Terms You Must Know to Score Better on You Geography Paper